lyne-design-system/lyne/SUSTAINABILITY-POLICY.md

 current industrial, economic and social systems are storing up problems for the future.
 Sustainability is not about moving backwards, but about looking forward to new, better ways of doing things.

-The Lyne Design System core team believes in the triple bottom line concept of sustainability, which focuses on three key areas:
+The [Lyne Design System Core Team](/docs/TERMINOLOGY.md#design-system-core-team) believes in the triple bottom line concept of sustainability, which focuses on three key areas:

 - Environmental: reducing environmental damage to levels that can naturally be absorbed by nature